alefram/alefram/README.md

 - 🔭 I’m currently working on my bachelor thesis degree that is about a control system for a robot manipulator using Reinforcement learning that is a machine learning technique and assistant Professor of the digital systems and microcontrollers lab in my university.

-- 🌱 I’m currently learning about Reinforcement learning, deep learning, Ethereum.
+- 🌱 I’m currently learning about Reinforcement learning, deep learning and robotics.

 Also I am creating my personal website where i will blogging and adding cool projects so, go to <a href="https://alealeblog.vercel.app/"> check it out</a> and tell me about it.